Performance & Parallelization¶

 from lean_interact import AutoLeanServer, LeanREPLConfig

-# Configure memory limits for multi-process safety
+# Configure memory limits

-config = LeanREPLConfig(memory_hard_limit_mb=8192) # 8GB per server, works on Linux only
+config = LeanREPLConfig(memory_hard_limit_mb=8192) # 8GB hard limit per server (Linux only)

 server = AutoLeanServer(